Sophocles: Subjects

 In Antigone, the protagonist is Oedipus's daughter, Antigone.
-She is faced with the choice of allowing her brother Polyneices's body to remain unburied, outside the city walls, exposed to the ravages of wild animals, or to bury him and face death.
-The king of the land, Creon, has forbidden the burial of Polyneices for he was a traitor to the city.
+Her brother, Polyneices, has been killed shortly before the opening of the action, as part of the unsuccessful attack of the Seven against Thebes.
+Creon has forbidden his body to be buried, and Antigone is required to choose between leaving it outside the city walls, exposed to the ravages of wild animals, or to bury him and face death.
 Antigone decides to bury his body and face the consequences of her actions.
 Creon sentences her to death.
 Eventually, Creon is persuaded to free Antigone from her punishment, but his decision comes too late and Antigone commits suicide.
 Her suicide triggers the suicide of two others close to King Creon: his son, Haemon, who was to wed Antigone, and his wife, Eurydice, who commits suicide after losing her only surviving son.